List of religious sites: Thelema

 Thelemites do not normally carry out pilgrimages, but a certain number of adherents of Thelema regard Egypt, and Cairo and Giza in particular, to be important.
 Notable destinations for Thelemites traveling to or in Egypt include the King's Chamber in the Pyramid of Khufu, which is part of the Giza Necropolis in Giza, the Egyptian Museum in the Cairo district of Boulaq, and Downtown Cairo.

 Other notable sites of historical or spiritual significance to many Thelemites are the now derelict Abbey of Thelema in the Sicilian city of Cefalu, Italy, and Boleskine House near Loch Ness in Scotland.

+Revivalism

+Watt Town is the principal sacred and pilgrimage site in Revivalism, an Afro-American religion in Jamaica.

 Iranian religions

 Yazidism

 Lalish, located in northern Iraq, is the most sacred site in the Yazidi religion.
 The tomb of Sheikh Adi ibn Musafir is located in Lalish.